thiagopbueno/dbn-pp/README.md

 * N is the total number of variables
 * T is the total number of variables in the 2TBN model
-* S is the total numver of variables in the sensor model
+* S is the total number of variables in the sensor model

-Please note that N = T + S.
+Please note that N >= T + S. In case of internal nodes in the intra-slice model, N > T + S; and in case of models with no internal nodes, N = T + S.

 The width of a factor refers to the cardinality of its scope/domain and its size is the number of possible instantiations of its scope/domain variables.

 Comments are allowed anywhere and start with '#' sign and go until the end of the line.
 Whitespaces are ignored.